Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 ## Send request to the web API

-1. once the app is listening, execute the following to send the a request.
+1. Once the app is listening, execute the following to send the a request.

    ```bash
    curl -X GET https://localhost:5001/weatherforecast -ki
    ```

-   :book: since the request is sent without a Bearer Token, it is expected to receive an Unauthorized reponse `401`.
+   :book: Since the request is sent without a Bearer Token, it is expected to receive an Unauthorized reponse `401`.
 The web API is now protected

 ## Clean up